 The Student t-test was used for continuous variables, the Pearson Chi-2 and Fisher’s Exact tests were used for dichotomous data.
 Nonparametric tests were used for ranked data and unequal group sizes.
 Spearman’s rank coefficient was used to assess correlations between the composite scores of the two scoring systems.
 A p-value of < 0.05 was chosen as the cut off level for significance.
 RESULTS

-Eighty-four infants were included in the study.
+Eighty-four preterm infants were included in the study.
 Patient characteristics and perinatal factors are presented in table 2.

 Neuroimaging at TEA

-Brain abnormalities on MRI and cUS in the subsample of the current study did not differ from data previously reported for the whole Stockholm cohort (Horsch et al. 2010; Skiöld et al 2010; Skiöld et al 2012).
+Brain abnormalities on MRI and cUS in the sample of the current study did not differ from data previously reported for the whole Stockholm cohort (Horsch et al. 2010; Skiöld et al 2010; Skiöld et al 2012).
 Incidences of brain abnormalities on cUS and WM injury on MRI are detailed in figure 2.
 Grey matter abnormalities on MRI were seen in 4 patients.

 There was overall good agreement between the composite scores on cUS and MRI, both between total cUS score and WM abnormality score (Spearman’s rho= 0.51, p<0.001) and total cUS and GM abnormality score (Spearman’s rho= 0.58, p<0.001).
-Of infants with an entirely normal cUS, 68% (23/34) had normal, and 32% (11/34) had mild WM abnormalities on MRI, none had moderate or severe WM abnormalities, and none had abnormal GM.
+Of the 34 infants with an entirely normal cUS, 68% (23/34) had normal, and 32% (11/34) had mild WM abnormalities on MRI, none had moderate or severe WM abnormalities, and none had abnormal GM.
 The two infants with severe WM abnormalities on MRI were identified as having moderate or severe abnormalities on cUS.

 Neurodevelopmental outcome